Rachael Ray ‘Safe’ After Major Fire Rips Through Her New York Home

 Rachael Ray is “safe” after a major fire broke out at her home in upstate New York during the evening of August 9.
-The celebrity chef, husband John Cusimano, and their new dog Bella Boo Blue were all reportedly unharmed.
-The fire caused damage to the residence reported People Magazine.
+The celebrity chef, husband John Cusimano, and their new dog, Bella Boo Blue, were all reportedly unharmed.
+The fire caused damage to the residence, reported People Magazine.
 The couple had reportedly been living full-time at the house located on Chuckwagon Trail in Lake Luzerne since the coronavirus pandemic began in March of this year.
 Rachael and John also maintained an apartment in New York City.

 “Rachael, her husband John [Cusimano] and their dog Bella are safe,” said a representative for the talk show host and Food Network star to People Magazine.